plandes/util/doc/configuration.md

 # Configuration

-This package provides advanced parsing of INI and YAML files that provide Java Spring like mechanism to create in memory Python object instance graphs.
+This package provides advanced parsing of INI, YAML and JSON files that provide [Java Spring] like mechanism to create in memory Python object instance graphs.
 This API also works with the [command line library](command-line.md) to easily configure command line applications.

-There are many configuration options and classes to choose from.
-However, the best place to start with the most functionality is the [ExtendedInterpolationEnvConfig] class, which reads an [INI] substitution based file.

-This will read an [INI] format uses the `configparser.ExtendedInterpolation` for [variable substitution].
-See the [INI format] section for an example.

-While the [INI] format is preferred, the [YAML] format is also supported.
-Other formats (i.e. JSON) are easy to add by extending the [Configurable] class.
-See the [YAML Format](#yaml-format) section for more information.
+The configuration system uses [ImportIniConfig] and [ImportConfigFactory] to load, parse, and construct application objects from structured configuration resources.
+[ImportIniConfig] handles INI-style configuration files and supports layered, multi-resource configurations, while [ImportConfigFactory] is responsible for instantiating configured objects based on that parsed configuration.

+Using [ImportIniConfig], you specify one or more configuration resources (for example, files on disk, classpath resources, or open streams).
+[ImportYamlConfig] is the analogue for configuration chaining as discussed in the [YAML section](#yaml-format).
+Once parsed, that configuration is passed to [ImportConfigFactory] to construct application components and objects by name.
+This combination provides a clean and extensible mechanism for handling structured configurations in your application.

+## Configuration File Loading Order

+When an application uses the Zensols CLI infrastructure with [ConfigurationImporter], configuration is resolved from multiple sources in a defined precedence order.
+This order determines how overlapping or duplicate configuration properties are merged, with later sources overriding earlier ones.

+The typical configuration loading order is as follows:

+1. **Command-Line Configuration** Attempt to load the configuration specified by the ``--config`` command-line option.

+2. **Environment Variable Configuration Path** If the ``--config`` option is not provided, attempt to resolve the configuration path from an environment variable (see :meth:`get_environ_var_from_app`).
+For example, for the package ``zensols.util``, the ``UTILRC`` environment variable is consulted for the configuration file path.

+3. **User Home Resource File** If the environment variable is not defined, look for a UNIX-style resource file in the user’s home directory (see :meth:`get_environ_path`).
+For example, the package ``zensols.util`` resolves to ``~/.utilrc``.

+4. **ZENSOLSRC Search Path** If the home directory resource file (``~/<app>rc``) is not found, all paths specified in the ``ZENSOLSRC`` environment variable are searched.
+Multiple paths may be specified and must be separated by the operating system path separator (i.e. `:` under UNIX/Linux).

+5. **Child Configuration Load** Load the *child* configuration, which represents the resolved configuration from the previously discovered source.

+6. **Configuration Merge** Copy all sections from the child configuration, allowing discovered configuration values to override existing defaults.

+This layered approach ensures that *configuration settings are deterministic*, with user and command-line preferences taking precedence over application and library defaults.
+By structuring configuration sources in this order, you can supply broad defaults in code while empowering users and integrators to adjust behavior without modifying source or packaged resources.

+See the API documentation for [ConfigurationImporter] for more details on how these sources are combined and how priority is determined in your specific CLI application.

 ## INI Format